Skip to Content

 Trustee

-Mike’s association with the Museum began in 2006, when as a volunteer, he spent many hours with the team dismantling and moving the collection to the new building - and then rebuilding, repairing and displaying the collection in the various galleries.
+Mike’s association with the Museum began in 2006, when as a volunteer, he spent many hours with the team dismantling and moving the collection to the new building.
 Mike read Mathematics at the University of St Andrew’s followed by post graduate studies.
 He joined IBM and was responsible for sales and marketing to a variety of large companies, and post-retirement became chair of a charity that offered independent services and practical help to local care givers.

 Mike is an accomplished musician and accompanist to local choirs and choral societies (occasionally taking charge of the baton).
-He is currently organist at St. Nicholas Church in Shepperton, and for the past 24 years Mike has been the principal accompanist for the highly-regarded Weybridge Male Voice Choir.
-He can also be heard at the console of the Museum's Wurlitzer playing for tours, films and events.
+He is currently organist at St. Nicholas Church in Shepperton, and can also be heard at the console of the Museum's Wurlitzer playing for tours, films and events.

-Trustees are not paid a salary; instead you will be able to apply your skills, experience and contacts to help us grow the museum's visitors, reach new audiences, and build a sustainable future for our collections.
+Out trustees are not paid a salary; instead they apply their skills, experience and contacts to help us grow the museum's visitors, reach new audiences, and build a sustainable future for our collections.

 Advisors to the Board